Wednesday, May 26, 2010

 I've include the laundry hampers from JoJo Designs in another post, but I just had to include this hamper, anyway.

 Searching for blue items led me to all sort of products I might not otherwise have found, including the very neat Quasimodo coat hooks from de Nord.
 They come with either two, three or five hooks; eight color options are available.
+Update on Feb.
+17, 2014: I'm no longer finding the blue version of this hook, and I'm finding very few in any size or color.
+However, you can still get the white two-hook version at Artic Design.

 And finally, there's this stunning dresser from John Strauss Furniture Design.